Addicted to social media? Help could be on the way

 WASHINGTON, D.C.
 (Nexstar) — Spending too much time on social media?

-One senator has proposed a law that might help you limit your Twitter, Facebook, and Instagram time to 30 minutes a day.
+One senator has proposed a law that would limit your Twitter, Facebook, and Instagram time to 30 minutes a day.
+Users who want more time on social media would have to opt out of the limits each month.

-Missouri Republican Senator Josh Hawley has introduced the Social Media Addiction Reduction Technology, or SMART Act — that would ban “addictive” social media features.
+Missouri Republican Senator Josh Hawley has introduced the Social Media Addiction Reduction Technology, or SMART Act — that would also ban “addictive” social media features like autoplay and infinite scrolling.

 Hawley defended his bill at the Young America’s Foundation.
 He says the big technology companies profit off of user’s addiction to their platforms and need to be held accountable.